-On Wednesday 20th June 2018 students from 16 - 19 English for Speakers of Other Languages at Hammersmith & Fulham College presented heartfelt and compelling performances at The Heartstone Odyssey Project event as part of West London College’s Refugee Week Celebrations.
+On Wednesday 20 June 2018 students from 16-18 English for Speakers of Other Languages (ESOL) courses at Hammersmith & Fulham College presented heartfelt and compelling performances at The Heartstone Odyssey Project event as part of West London College’s Refugee Week Celebrations.

 The event aimed to address racism, intolerance and prejudice issues by sending a strong message of social inclusion, tolerance and respect regardless of background.
 Organised by learners and teachers from ESOL Level 1 class, the event was led by the student Emran Kazem.
 It included performances, videos and poems produced by learners who used their creativity to develop responses about the themes of the book ‘The Heartstone Odyssey’.
 Students from Pre-Entry and Entry 2 Levels contributed to the event with posters and spoke about their journeys from Syria and Afghanistan to the UK.

 Maria Edrovska, Head of Skills Pathway said: “The ESOL Heartstone Odyssey project, which was part of our Refugee Week celebration in the ESOL department in Hammersmith, was impressively well organised and led by learners through a variety of presentations, videos and poems around the themes of prejudice, racism, inequality and diversity.
 It finished with the powerful message ‘We are all one human race’.
 It was a proud moment for myself, and lecturers Melanie Clyne, Marco Tesei and Jolanta Wasilewska, whose learners exceeded themselves and made an impression on all the visitors present”.

 Amongst the attendees were ESOL students, staff and representatives of the local council.
 Kalbe Awess from the Community Safety Department at Hammersmith & Fulham Council was impressed by the students’ performances, who then invited the learners to present their work to the Mayor of London Sadiq Khan this October.